furrer-lab/abn/README.md

 #### Dependencies

 `INLA` relies on various other R packages and C/C++ libraries.
-It thus needs some additinal installation steps:
+It thus needs some additional installation steps:

 - <details>
   <summary><b>Ubuntu</b></summary>